Cheesemans' Ecology Safaris

 For individual country updates

 Many airlines are adjusting their change and cancellation policies.
-Forbes is updating policy changes as quickly as possible but airlines are asking you to delay contacting them to change your flights unless you are flying in the next 72 hours.
-If you have concerns about your purchased flights, please contact your airline directly.
+Forbes is updating airline policies regularly, but if you have concerns about your purchased flights, please contact your airline directly.

 If you purchased an insurance policy for a cancelled trip, check with your insurance company to see if they will let you change the policy to cover you for a future trip if you’re rebooking.
 Unless you have added a “cancel for any reason” upgrade, most insurance policies will not cover your cancellation because of fear of travel or government travel advisories or bans.
 For an example, you can read Travelex’s policy in regards to the current outbreak.
 If you have concerns about your purchased coverage or want to purchase coverage, please contact your insurance company directly.